How much mortgage can you afford?

 The main thing you and your lender should care about isn’t the total mortgage amount.
 Rather, you should focus on monthly mortgage payments and whether you can easily afford them.

-Ideally, that means your monthly debts including the mortgage payment aren’t more than 36% of your monthly income.
+Ideally, that means your monthly mortgage payment (including principal, interest, taxes, and insurance) shouldn’t be more than 28% of your gross monthly income.
 But lenders can be flexible, so if your DTI is a little higher, don’t worry.

 The trick is finding the right loan amount and mortgage program for your situation.
 Here’s how.

 - How much should you pay?